YOUR FREE GUIDE TO 3D PRINTING CAR PARTS

 Option 2: Xtra Lrg Parts

-If you need something bigger to 3d print full size digital cluster gauges, or other larger car parts then I recommend the Bambu Lab H2S along with an AMS 2 Pro.
+If you need to print bigger parts like full size digital cluster gauges, or other large car parts then I recommend the Bambu Lab H2S along with an AMS 2 Pro.

 The H2S can print parts up to around 13.3 inches long, by 12.6 inches deep, and up to 13.3 inches tall.

-With the AMS 2 Pro, you’ll be able to print your car parts in multiple colors and helps prepare higher end filaments.
+With the AMS 2 Pro, you’ll be able to print your car parts in multiple colors and the AMS 2 Pro also helps prepare higher end filaments.

 STEP 2.
 CHOOSE THE RIGHT MATERIAL TO PRINT WITH